 - Visible results: Since the Agile team meets regularly with the project initiator, they can discuss how closely the project aligns with the desired end product, and any deviations can be eliminated.

-Agile risk management strategy will allow the team to prepare for undesirable events, and neutralize them in time, or at least control them within the project, while maintaining the productivity of the team, and not working in an emergency mode.
+That’s how Agile risk management strategy will allow the team to adapt for undesirable events, neutralize them in future, or at least control them within the project, while maintaining the productivity of the team, and not working in an emergency mode.

 Agile and project-level risk management